sdx-workshop/sdx-submissions/paper.md

 ## Related works

-The work by [@mariani2023multi] is one of the pioneer that use posterior sampling to do source separation.
+The work by @mariani2023multi is one of the pioneer that use posterior sampling to do source separation.
 They consider single channel source separation with $\mathbf{H}(n, f)$ is simply an all-one vector.
 However, they modelled the joint distribution $p(s_1(n, f), s_2(n, f), \cdots, s_N(n, f))$ with a single DM and utilise the inter-source correlation to do separation.
 The joint-training method also cannot generalise arbitrary number of sources.
-[@hirano2023diffusion] is the closest work to ours.
+The work by @hirano2023diffusion is the closest work to ours.
 The DM they used is trained on single speaker speech data, but the requirement of a pre-trained speech separation model breaks the fully unsupervised assumption.

-Outside source separation, several works have dealt with this problem with a single source ($N=1$), either with a known $\mathbf{H}(n, f)$ in the case of bandwidth extension [@moliner2023solving; @yu2023conditioning; @vrdmg] or an unknown one such as removing reverberation from vocals [@murata2023gibbsddrm, @saito2023unsupervised].
+Outside source separation, several works have dealt with this problem with a single source ($N=1$), either with a known $\mathbf{H}(n, f)$ in the case of bandwidth extension [@moliner2023solving; @yu2023conditioning; @vrdmg] or an unknown one such as removing reverberation from vocals [@murata2023gibbsddrm; @saito2023unsupervised].
 Non-linear problems such as de-cliping [@moliner2023solving; @vrdmg] has also been tackled with DMs.

 Lastly, we want to point out that, there are no works, to the best of our knowledge, that use this approach to solve problems with multiple sources and multi-channel mixtures, either the $\mathbf{H}(n, f)$ is known or unknown.